Disorderly Conduct in Florida

 - Your actions occurred on private property.

 There are numerous ways to defend yourself against a disorderly conduct charge due to the subjective nature of the crime.
-It is best to work with your criminal defense attorney to evaluate your situation and develop a plan of action.
+It is best to work with your criminal defense lawyer to evaluate your situation and develop a plan of action.
 Conviction of even a minor disorderly conduct charge can have serious repercussions on your future.

 Let Us Help You Today

-If you have been charged with disorderly conduct, it is important that find an experienced criminal defense attorney.
+If you have been charged with disorderly conduct, it is important that find an experienced criminal defense lawyer.
 Although typically considered a minor criminal offense, a disorderly conduct conviction can have major implications.
-At the Baez Law Firm in Miami, our team of criminal defense attorneys has the experience to advocate on your behalf regardless of the charges you are facing.
+At the Baez Law Firm in Miami, our team of criminal defense lawyers has the experience to advocate on your behalf regardless of the charges you are facing.
 Call 800-588-BAEZ now for a free consultation.